 Nashville Psychology Degrees, Schools, and Careers

 The capital of Tennessee, Nashville, is emerging as a destination city for tourists and given the nine degree-granting institutions within its borders, it has become a hotspot for a college education as well.
 The city’s college and universities offer psychology degrees for all different levels of interest.
 Vanderbilt University is one of the top universities in the country and has a slew of nationally ranked psychology degree programs.
 Tennessee State doesn't have the same pedigree as Vanderbilt, but it offers all the same levels of degree including a number of psychology specialties.
 Lipscomb University and Belmont University offer a myriad of psychology degree programs and specialty schools like Free Will Baptist Bible College and Trevecca Nazarene University also offer psychology degree programs that have excellent reputations.

 Nashville is also a bustling city with a growing economy and workforce, and psychology is no exception.
 Nashville is in fact the city with the largest population of psychology professionals in the state.
-According to the United States Bureau of Labor Statistics, there were at least 350 psychologists employed in the Nashville metropolitan area as of May 2012.
-The annual median salary for these psychology professionals was $59,092 which is higher than that for the average city in the United States.
+According to the United States Bureau of Labor Statistics, there were at least 560 psychologists employed in the Nashville metropolitan area as of May 2022.
+The annual average salary for these professionals was $62,610 for school psychologists and $108,060 for clinical and counseling psychologists which is higher than that for the average city in the United States.

 Memphis Psychology Degrees, Schools, and Careers